 Strictly speaking, how would I know?
 If I'm crazy, by definition I will be unable to see that I'm crazy.
 If something is disrupting the logic of my thoughts, all bets are off.
 I don't think I'm crazy, but I'll let you be the judge of that.

 Secondly, and very unfortunately (unless you're a prophet of doom), mankind is threatened by many dooms.
 Could a huge meteorite hit planet Earth and wipe out all life?
 Sure, why not?
 And why only talk about meteorites from outer space?
-Planet Earth has already been hit by the "meteorite" of cancer (millions of dead people), and by the "meteorite" of obesity (here again, many millions of deaths), and by the "meteorite" of pollution of our water and our air and our soil, and don't get me started on the "meteorite" of abortion...
+Planet Earth has already been hit by the "meteorite" of cancer (millions of dead people), and by the "meteorite" of obesity (here again, many millions of deaths), and by the "meteorite" of pollution of our water and our air and our soil, and don't get me started on the "meteorites" of abortion, Islam, Communism, etc...

 And while we are talking about horrible possibilities, allow me to spank all the "climate-change bimbos", those well-paid pretty twenty-somethings, usually working for some Holier-than-thou "humanitarian" NGO (which itself is usually living off grants given by some Leftist Prime Minister who stole money from honest taxpayers), who constantly talk about all the horrible consequences of not taking "climate action".
 I'm not saying they are completely wrong, but I do say they should also mention World War III and the threat of global nuclear holocaust.
 Our planet is bristling with nuclear bombs and soldiers holding their fingers above the big red button 24 hours a day.
 I continue to be amazed at how much we hear about "the climate emergency", and how little we hear about all those bombs ready to wipe out mankind.